Before you create a Labour Hire Licensing Online (LHLO) account

 • declare that relevant persons named in the application are fit and proper persons at the time the application is made.

-A nominated officer is a relevant person in relation to the application and is required to provide personal information and undergo a criminal history check.
+A nominated officer is a relevant person (RP) in relation to the application and is required to provide personal information and undergo a criminal history check.

 If you do not understand a question, select the hyperlinks for help, contact LHA or seek appropriate professional advice.
 You must not answer a question you do not understand.